 Drones (remotely piloted aircraft)

-It is an offense to fly drones (remotely piloted aircraft) in South Australia's national parks, conservation parks, game reserves, recreation parks or regional reserves and marine park restricted access zones without a permit.
+It is an offence to fly drones (remotely piloted aircraft) in South Australia's national parks, conservation parks, game reserves, recreation parks or regional reserves and marine park restricted access zones without a permit.
 Permits are considered for scientific research and commercial filming.

 To use a drone for scientific research, you will need to apply as part of your scientific research application.